phR0ze/examples-flutter/image_folders/README.md

 ## Backlog
 * [ ] Read a folder and select all files and folders within that folder
 * [ ] Display all files and folders as thumbnails
+* [ ] Don't reload a directory if it is already loaded